superbrothers/kubernetes-docs/kubectl_config_use-context.md

 ## kubectl config use-context

-Sets the current-context in a kubeconfig file
+Set the current-context in a kubeconfig file

 ### Synopsis

-Sets the current-context in a kubeconfig file
+Set the current-context in a kubeconfig file.

 ```
 kubectl config use-context CONTEXT_NAME